Photo Credit: EcoFlight

 Las Vegas and surrounding communities get 90 percent of their water from the Colorado River, and climate change is expected to reduce this supply in the future.
 The Southern Nevada Water Authority is looking to siphon groundwater from northeastern Nevada to feed Las Vegas’ growth, a disastrous scheme that could lower water tables—drying up springs, killing native vegetation, and harming wildlife already suffering the impacts of climate change.

 To make matters worse, local leaders want more growth and are not satisfied with the 29,000 acres of public lands still available for auction under SNPLMA.
 On June 27, 2018, the Clark County Board of Commissioners passed a resolution urging Nevada’s Congressional delegation to introduce legislation to expand SNPLMA’s disposal boundary.
 A map accompanying the resolution identifies more than 44,000 additional acres of public land targeted for privatization.
-In what has become a common tactic in an attempt to buy off opposition from conservation groups, the resolution also calls for formal designation of additional wilderness in Clark County.
+In an attempt to appease opposition from conservation groups, the resolution also calls for formal designation of additional wilderness in Clark County.
+Legislation is likely to be introduced early in 2020.

 BLM has reserved more than 7,400 acres from disposal.
 See SNPLMA Quick Fact and Statistics, https://www.blm.gov/sites/blm.gov/files/documents/files/SNPLMA_3%20PROGRAM%20STATISTICS.pdf for more information.